 Also be sure that both the front and rear magazine guides are tight AND aligned true with the receiver.

-To remove or adjust the firing pin length, there is one 1/8" pin crosswise about 1/2" in front of the bolt handle in the bolt body.
+Bolt Disassembly ; To remove or adjust the firing pin length, you will need to disassemble the bolt handle from the front body.
+There is one 1/8" pin crosswise about 1/2" in front of the bolt handle in the bolt body.
 If you look closely at both sides of this pin, you will see that one side is pretty well contoured to the configuration of the round bolt body.
 The other side is usually recessed slightly and has a flat end.
 This flat end is the side you want to use a pin punch, slightly smaller than the pin diameter.
 You will notice a radiused groove in the bolt body that this pin goes through to hold both parts together.
 It will only go on one way.
 Drive this pin out.
 Now the front bolt body can be removed from the rear bolt handle assembly.

 |Here there red arrows show the firing pin key/retainer at the rear & the partly removed bolt body retainer pin.|